Sugar High Friday: Caramel Macchiato Ice Cream

 And so it follows: you simply cannot make a caramel macchiato without caramel.
 And then: possibly because of all the dulce de leche that has won itself a scoop of the ice cream world (I am looking at you, haagen-dasz), I thought more of a thick caramel than simply a caramel sauce.
 And that brought me back to: high school spanish classes, where we got a taste of culture in the form of a dulce de leche made by simmering a can of condensed milk.

 So cooking caramel sauce in a can sounded great, until: I looked around and found several warnings about how actually it's not recommended as the can might explode and send caramel through three rooms of your house (call me paranoid, but I bet I'd find a way).
-So I looked around and found an alternative: heating the condensed milk in a double boiler for an hour and a half, stirring every five minutes, but that simply was
+So I looked around and found an alternative: heating the condensed milk in a double boiler for an hour and a half, stirring every five minutes, but that simply was not going to happen.

-in one single comment in a thread, someone noted that you could put it in a slow cooker.
+And then: in one single comment in a thread, someone noted that you could put it in a slow cooker.

 Which, finally, brings us to the crockpot, and the point, if there is one, of this convoluted tale.
 It turns out to be that simple, which I never thought I'd use in conjunction with the word caramel.
 Open your condensed milk, pour it in a crockpot, set it on low, and leave it alone for six or so hours.
 (I had mine on low for six, and then I got tired and wanted to sleep so I turned it on high for twenty minutes to finish it off and that worked fine for me.)
 I would like to take the time to note that this is a brilliant idea if you have a removable insert for your slow cooker.
 It will still work if yours like mine is ancient enough to not be removed, but it's kind of obnoxious to clean.
 Nonetheless, this is surprisingly good, even excellent, lazy caramel if you're looking for a thickish rather than thin sauce.